Christmas in Ukraine

 You can't start eating the meal until the first star is seen in the sky.
 So people (especially the hungry ones!) go outside as soon as it start getting dark in the afternoon to try and spot the first star.
 The star represents the journey of the Wise Men to find Jesus and that Jesus has been born, so Christmas can start!

 The meal normally has 12 dishes which represent Jesus's 12 disciples.
+Traditionally the dishes don't have any meat, eggs or milk in them.
 The main dish is often 'kutia' a type of a kind of sweet porridge made of wheat.
-Other dishes can include mushrooms, sauerkraut, red ‘borsch’, dumplings known as 'varenyky' (Pierogi), whitefish, 'bigos' (a meat and cabbage stew), cheese cake and bread.
+Other dishes can include mushrooms, sauerkraut, red ‘borsch’ (beet soup), dumplings known as 'varenyky' (Pierogi), 'holopchi' (cabbage rolls, make without meat in them at Christmas!), 'pyrizhky' (cabbage buns), whitefish and 'kolach' (special Christmas bread).

 After the meal, people love to sing carols or 'Koliadky'.
 They can be sung around the table or you might go out caroling in the streets.
 People sometimes carry brightly colored stars on poles when they go caroling singing.